AppsFlyerSDK/appsflyer-unreal-epic-sample-app/README.md

 ```

-9. Open "Source/AppsFlyerSample/AppsFlyerSampleGameMode.cpp" file
-   Add the following include to your GameMode.cpp file:
+9. Open the `Source/AppsFlyerSample/AppsFlyerSampleGameMode.cpp` file and add the following include to your GameMode.cpp file.

 ```
 #include "AppsflyerEpicModule/AppsflyerEpicModule.cpp"
 ```

-And the following function:
+10. Add the following function, making sure to replace `DEV_KEY` and `EPIC_APP_ID` in the [`start`](#void-startconst-char-devkey-const-char-appid) function with your [app details](#App-Details) and to initialize the EOS SDK options.

 ```
 void AEpicTestGameMode::StartPlay()
 {
 	Super::StartPlay();